MAGICS-LAB/flow_kl/README.md

 This tests all combinations of:
 - Schedules: a1, a2, a3
-- Perturbation types: constant and sine
-- Perturbation strengths: β ∈ [0, 0.2] for constant, β ∈ [0.025, 0.1] for sine
+- Perturbation strengths: β ∈ [0, 0.2] for constant perturbations

 ## Output Files